-Colic Treatment at Atlantic Chiropractic & Rehabilitation in Canton
+Colic Treatment at Atlantic Medical Group in Canton

 Colic is a frustrating problem for many parents of newborn babies.
 Colic is defined as unexplainable and uncontrolled crying for three or more hours per day for three weeks or more.